Nov 30, 2022

 Both POP3 and IMAP are incoming mail protocols used by email clients to retrieve messages from email servers.
 The client can be application-based like Thunderbird or web-based like Gmail or Yahoo!.
 Even though they serve the same function, they do have several differences.

 POP3 (Post Office Protocol version 3) is a one-way incoming mail protocol that downloads a copy of messages from an email server to a local machine.
-Once the protocol completes the process, it deletes the original data from the server’s inbox.
+Once the post office protocol completes the process, it deletes the original data from the server’s inbox.

 However, many providers these days give an option to keep the original copies intact, allowing users to see the same content when accessing messages from a different platform.